WillJThomas/SunSpotAnalyser/README.md

     cd sunspotanalyser
     mvn clean install

-You should see a list of tests run, and they should all pass!
+This will ask maven to build and package the application, then run it's automated tests.
+All the tests should pass!

 Understanding the maven output
 ==============================

 Maven produces a lot of output, so I'll highlight a few key things to look for.
-Assuming you ran the 'clean install' command as directed, if all tests passed you should see a message like this:
+Assuming you ran the 'clean install' command as directed, if the build was successful and all tests passed you should see a message like this:

     [INFO] ---------------------------------------------------------
     [INFO] BUILD SUCCESS